BitMob/cv.mafmadmaf.com/src/content/intros/exp.md

 2017 - 2020

-Graphic design and interaction design studio (official website https://www.bitmob.cc/) founded with friends and creative developer Ed, whose main customer base is independent designers, arts and cultural media and clothing brands, etc. Most of them are closely connected with the plane expression and interaction methods we are good at.
-I am an art supervisor, mainly responsible for graphic design, UI/UX and interaction design.
+Co-founded an innovative digital production studio, [BitMob](https://www.bitmob.cc/), and dedicated to the art direction of UI / UX, and interactive-specialized digital production, with a friend and creative programmer, Ed.
-Relying on full communication with front-end engineers and in-depth understanding of front-end technology can make the front-end interaction of good graphic design be closely combined, the two complement each other, and at a very small scale, it brings acclaimed design consulting and products to partners Experience.
+As cooperating closely with front-end engineers and having an in-depth understanding of both ends, created unique and exquisite designs that could always be closely integrated with user-end interactions.
+It brought a highly praised product experience to the business partners.<br/>
-Among them, in 2018, the complete brand design of the independent journal "Water Elephant" (BeWater Journal) was completed, including brand identification, book design, and the design and development of the official website.
-In recent years, he has served Beijing fashion designer Dooling Jiang and her brand Digest Design, and created multiple webpage interaction design examples for it.
+Designed and completely developed 15+ websites, digital creative service 10+ renowned brands in the past three years, and launched several original digital products, including an iOS App.

 ### Graphic Design Consultant @ Vitamin Creative Space Vitamin Art Space

-2017 - 2020
+2017 - 2019

-Designed publications and exhibition brand designs for the Vitamin Art Space and its publishing agency ‘Guanxin Pavilion’, and redesigned its online store the shop.
-Discuss and try the possibility of artist publications with the team, cooperating artists such as Tanaka Gongqi, Zheng Guogu, Wang Yin, etc. Publications are exhibited in art activities such as Art Basel.
+Designed publications and exhibitions for Vitamin Creative Space and redesigned its online store, the shop.
+Studied the diversity and possibility of publication arts that served Art Basel with the Pavilion crew, and worked happily with artists like Koki Tanaka, Zheng Guogu, and Wang Yin.

 ### Independent Publisher / Graphic Designer @ BirdyPress

-2015 - 2020
+2015 - 2019

-Purchased Risograph orifice printing machine and started printing and independent publishing.
-During this period, he continued to explore graphic design and printing techniques (printmaking), gained many valuable experiences, and applied them to daily graphic design and decoration design.
-In 2018, the studio participated in the "2018 Asia Risograph Seminar" organized by the Banana Fish Organization.
+Purchased a Risograph printing machine and started a one-man printing workshop, also an independent publisher.
+Harvested a lot of valuable experience by continuously exploring printing and binding techniques, and practice them in future graphic design projects.
+BirdyPress participated in the 2018 Asian Risograph Seminar organized by BANANAFISH BOOKS. ([News](https://read01.com/zh-hk/kEmm6o4.html))

 ### Design Director @ Zhidaotang Advertising

 2015 - 2016

-Trusted by the former editor-in-chief (Mr. Feng Xincheng) who resigned from "New Weekly", he followed his new startup as the design director, responsible for publication design and product design.
+Trusted by Mr. Feng Xincheng, the former editor-in-chief of Neweekly, followed him to his new startup as design director for publication design and product design, including several brand design and mobile application UI.

 ### Design Director / Curator @ 103store（103store.cn）

 2014 - Current

-In 2014, we established 103store (103store.cn) with friends, a small integrated art space and new media for lifestyle content.
-As one of the principals, he has planned many exhibitions of domestic and foreign artists resident in Guangzhou, and is responsible for space design and brand graphic design, taking into account the public account operation, copywriting and design.
-As a member of the mini team, in addition to solid design support, maintain active communication with all team members, make joint decisions, and have ultra-efficient execution and efficiency.
+103store (the later [103store.cn](https://103store.cn/)), a small integrated art space established in Guangzhou, a indie media for artistic contents.
+As one of the founders, responsible for brand design and WeChat account operation, and also curated and designed diverse exhibitions for various Pearl-River-Delta-based artists, such as [Jon Poblador](https://maf-works.com/work/jon-pobladors-visible-meditation-exhibition-vi), [Craig Kirk](https://maf-works.com/work/craig-kirks-street-cartoon-exhibition-vi), [Kay Guo](https://maf-works.com/work/a-pile-of-shit-another-type-of-jewellery-vi), [TOKI NASHIKI](https://maf-works.com/work/from-earth-pottery-exhibition-vi), etc. Has always maintained active communication with all team members and made concerted efforts.

 ### Senior Graphic Designer @ Neweekly Magazine 新周刊

 2012 - 2015

-This post mainly focuses on information visualization design (infographic).
-With excellent logic analysis ability and data processing ability, draw an information map for each issue of the cover topic, and use a variety of creative techniques with innovative thinking, which can always bring some unique design presentations to this middle-aged magazine.
-The unanimous approval of the boss and the customer.
-He is also independently responsible for the visual design of a 96-page lifestyle magazine.
+Focused on [infographic](https://maf-works.com/work/infographic-collection-1) design, with excellent analytical skills and data processing capabilities, designed information graphics for the cover story for each issue of the magazine, creatively using a variety of skills, such as illustration and photography, which could always bring fresh designs to the magazine as well as its readers and clients.

 ### Freelance graphic designer / Illustrator

-2010 - 2019
+2011 - 2017

-During this period, it provided graphic design services to high-quality clients such as "City Pictorial", iMart Creative Market, YOHO!, Fangsuo, Guangzhou Grand Theater and so on.
+Provided commendable design consult for Cityzine, iMart, YOHO!, Fang Suo, Guangzhou Opera House, Xiaopeng Motors, and other most recognized brands based in the Pearl River Delta region.

 ### Graphic Designer / Editor Designer @ 1626 Magazine

 2010 - 2012

-As a graphic designer and editorial designer, he was one of the best youth culture magazines in China.
-Responsible for magazine layout, advertising design and web graphic design.
-Excellent text content analysis ability, able to present the matching design style and execute it efficiently.
-At this time, I have mastered the design software Indesign, and understand the characteristics of paper and the mainstream finishing process.
+As a graphic and editorial designer in 1626 magazine, one of the best youth culture magazines in China during that period, was responsible for magazine layouts, advertising, and web graphic design, being excellent in content comprehension and reading data, efficiently, and pecialized in Indesign, paper, and printing procedures.